Naomi Klinger

 About me

-Counselling, to me, was the first stage of self acceptance.
-Learning to understand my past, listening to my inner child and beginning the ongoing process of finding my self-worth.
+The above quote is written by Carl Rogers, the founder of Person Centred Counselling, the approach I am qualified in and practice.
+Counselling, to me, was the first stage of my own self acceptance.
+Learning to understand my past, listening to my inner child, beginning the ongoing process of finding my self-worth and letting go of years of guilt and shame.

 Asking for help is probably one of the most challenging things we can do for ourselves, yet equally one of the bravest and empowering choices you can make.
 It was making that choice for myself that led you to find me on here.
 After my own personal journey led me to find a therapist my life began to change and eventually took me to pursuing a career as a counsellor.